Chart Color Schemes

 Padstow is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Padstow has a significant cultural diversity, with 37.4% of its population born overseas and 43.3% speaking a language other than English at home.
-Christianity is the dominant religion in Padstow, accounting for 58.0% of people.
-Islam, however, makes up only 8.0%, which is substantially lower than the Greater Sydney average of 27.9%.
+Padstow's cultural diversity is notable, with 37.4% of its population born overseas and 43.3% speaking a language other than English at home.
+Christianity is the predominant religion in Padstow, practiced by 58.0% of residents, which is significantly lower than the Greater Sydney average of 27.9%.
+Islam comprises 8.0% of Padstow's population, a substantial decrease from the regional average.

 Frequently Asked Questions - Diversity